iProgramMC/Boron/readme.md

 #### Be advised that this is currently alpha-level software and you should not expect any stability from it.

-Currently this uses Limine v4.x.
-An upgrade is planned.
+Currently this uses Limine v7.x.

 ### Why the codename Boron?
 (Note: The name is probably temporary, not sure, but this is what it's called right now)